How to Build Your Own Computer from Scratch

 Notes About This Revision

-The most recent major site-wide revision to this site was in June of 2020, with additional minor revisions in September of 2020 and February of 2021.
+The most recent major site-wide revision to this site was in June of 2020, with additional minor revisions in September of 2020, February of 2021, and April of 2021.
 Changes made in these revisions include:

 - The site was redesigned to be responsive on mobile devices.